sustainable-computing-io/susql-operator/doc/simplefaq.md

 - Who uses SusQL?
-  - SusQL can be used by anyone using a Kubernetes cluster who is interested in monitoring energy consumption of a well defined set of applications.
+  - SusQL can be used by anyone using a Kubernetes cluster who is interested in monitoring energy consumption or carbon dioxide emission of a well defined set of applications.

 - Who works on SusQL?